phetsims/fourier-making-waves/doc/model.md

 specific to that preset.
 (Wave packet is an exception: we use a set of hard-coded amplitudes.)
 See [Waveform.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/discrete/model/Waveform.js)
 for the equations used.
-For square, sawtooth, and triangle, that Waveform.js also contains the points used to plot exact versions of those waveforms, for comparison with the Fourier Series approximation.
+For square, sawtooth, and triangle, Waveform.js also contains the points used to plot exact versions of those waveforms, for comparison with the Fourier Series approximation.

 The **Discrete** screen also offers a choice of equation forms, selectable via the